barrett370/Misc_Share/Professional_Computing_Notes.md

 ### Issues with the FOI Act

 - Potential conflicts between FOI requests and GDPR/DPA in cases where there is personal data
-- Usually, FOI requests must be answered within one mont of receipt
+- Usually, FOI requests must be answered within one month of receipt
   - sometimes impossible
   - FOI requests have been used to "punish" perceived slights
-  - Pubic organisations need to develop the necessary infrastructure to handle FOI requests.
+  - Public organisations need to develop the necessary infrastructure to handle FOI requests.
 Often this cost is passed via FOI request charge

  ## Intellectual Property (IP)
  ___